The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Ladies And Gentlemen (F. & S. II.133) (signed) is estimated to be worth between £4,900 and £7,500.
-This screenprint, created in 1975, has shown consistent value growth, with an average annual growth rate of 3%.
-This is a popular work with a steady auction history, having been sold 19 times at auction since its initial sale in March 2006.
-Over the past 12 months, the hammer price has ranged from £3,772 in April 2025 to £12,104 in November 2023.
-The average return to the seller over the past five years is £6,877.
+The value of Andy Warhol's Ladies And Gentlemen (F. & S. II.133) is estimated to be worth between £8,000 and £12,000 (signed).
+This screenprint, created in 1975, has shown consistent value growth, with an impressive average annual growth rate of 17%.
+This work has an auction history of 21 total sales since its entry to the market in March 2006.
+In the last 12 months, the average return to the seller was £6,873, across 5 total sales.
+Over the past five years, the hammer price has ranged from £3,772 in April 2025 to £12,104 in November 2023.
 The edition size of this artwork is limited to 125.

 Meaning & Analysis